A Brief History of the Library

 The library was granted a provisional charter by the Board of Regents of the Education Department of the State of New York on December 13, 2011, and an absolute charter on March 12, 2013.

 With the dissolution of the Village of Salem into the Town of Salem on March 31, 2015, the Bancroft Library was rechartered as a town municipal library (formerly, it had been chartered as a village library).
-The library board is currently in the process of applying for an absolute charter from the State of New York.
+The library is currently chartered under an absolute charter from the State of New York.